Risks and Dangers of Quitting Alcohol Cold Turkey

 Studies indicate that a fixed tapering regimen—gradually decreasing doses of benzodiazepines at fixed intervals regardless of symptom severity—can be a beneficial outpatient option in cases where closer monitoring may not be necessary or possible.6

-While detox is an important first step, it may not be enough to support an individual’s long-term recovery from alcohol addiction.
+While detoxing from alcohol is an important first step, it may not be enough to support an individual’s long-term recovery from alcohol addiction.
 To maintain recovery over time and avoid relapse, ongoing treatment can more comprehensively address your underlying thoughts, emotions, and behaviors that led to the alcohol misuse in the first place.
 An evidence-based alcohol addiction treatment program can help you learn the skills needed for lasting recovery.8 Treatment looks different for everyone but might include behavioral therapies, counseling, mutual-help group participation, medications, and complementary therapies.

 Benefits and Tips for Quitting Alcohol